 Long Awaited Motor Vehicle Amendments Bill in India

-- Vehicle fitness and standards: automated testing of vehicles to reduce corruption, more effective regulation of testing and certification, and compulsory recall of vehicles by central government in the case of manufacturing defects that could damage the environment, driver, or other road users.
+- Vehicle fitness and standards: automated testing of vehicles to reduce corruption, more effective regulation of testing and certification, and compulsory recall of vehicles by central government in the case of manufacturing defects that could damage the environment, drivers, or other road users.

-- Good Samaritan law: guidelines to protect good samaritans who help road traffic victims.
+- Good Samaritan law: guidelines to protect Good Samaritans who help road traffic victims.

-- Cashless treatment during the golden hour: the first hour after a crash is critical for road traffic victims.
-This provision enables fast treatment.
+- Cashless treatment during the golden hour: the first hour after a crash is critical for road traffic victims; this provision enables fast treatment.

 - New fund: a new fund will be implemented to provide compulsory cover for all road users to be used for medical treatment and compensation.